 January is a magical time to visit the Cotswolds; a totally underrated month for holiday makers, filled with incredible walks and romantic adventures.
 As the rush of Christmas tourists fades away into last year’s memories, the quiet and undisturbed countryside awaits those who have a penchant for peaceful lakeside views and serene landscapes.
 And if you’re lucky enough to encounter a snow day…..well, we can tell you now, you’re in for a treat.
 Never has our lake looked more beautiful than when it’s adorned with soft white snow.
-And if you’re in the mood to explore further, here are some of the best things to do in the Cotswold in January.
+And if you’re in the mood to explore further, here are some of the best things to do whilst on a January holiday in the Cotswolds.

 If you’re lucky enough to be spending New Year’s Eve in the Cotswolds with your friends and family, you’ll be pleased to know that the fun doesn’t stop there.
 It’s a local tradition to attend Cheltenham Races on New Year’s Day – so the celebrations can continue!
 Each year, this event brings together a great mix of local residents, families and visitors, and the atmosphere is simply electric.
 Plus there are events throughout the month, including various trials and races that are worth checking out too.